Explore Wellington's big backyard

-Known for its wild coastlines, quaint villages, local eating, trails for exploring and first-class wine country, exploring the wider Wellington region is a great way to taste the best New Zealand has to offer all in one perfect easy to get around package
+Exploring the Wellington region is a great way to experience the best New Zealand has to offer all in one compact and easy to discover package

 With around 3,000 hectares of parks, reserves, bush-clad hills, beaches, walkways and tracks, the Hutt Valley is an adventure lover’s paradise.
 Lower Hutt and Upper Hutt are city neighbours minutes apart, which combined offer a giant playground that lures mountain bikers, runners, kite surfers and other modern day adventurers.
 Which is entirely appropriate, as the area was said to be first discovered by the great Polynesian navigator Kupe, who landed on the Petone (from the Māori Pito-one) shore, before other Māori and then Europeans settled the area.